illogik/mini-mam/ASSIGNMENT_NOTES.md

 - Ingress deployment for the currently running app used hard coded values due to an issue I had with my pulumi resource.
 I think that a full redeployment would fix whatever the problem was so we can find out if we decide to redeploy.
 - Mini-mam download doesn't work - but it doesn't work on the demo installation either.
 It looked like this was an issue with the frontends download handler using a bare fetch which doesn't send the JWT.

+# Things I Could Have Done Better
+- Deployments
+  - Helm for templatization in a CI/CD pipeline (ECR repo and GIT SHA)
+- Autoscaling
+  - Deployments would request minimal resources and be accompanied by a HorizontalPodAutoscaler
+- Monitoring
+- Metrics
+  - Metrics ports already exposed